 When is the next Apple Event?
 The year is almost halfway through, and we still haven't gotten to the best Apple product launches and announcements, but they're coming up soon.
 Apple generally holds two guaranteed events every year, and the first is right around the corner.

 The two big Apple events are the Worldwide Developer Conference and the iPhone launch.
 In addition, Apple tends to have an early-year announcement for new laptops and such.
 If there are a ton of products in the pipeline, we occasionally get one last fling before the holiday season late in the year, as well.

 Apple WWDC 2023 is happening in June, and we'll be there to cover all of the announcements.

 When is the next Apple Event?

-- The next Apple Event could be in October 2022
+- The next Apple Event will be WWDC on June 5

 What will be announced at the next Apple Event?